rohiniharitsa/Mergesort_algorithm_visualization_using_opengl/README.md

 # Mergesort_algorithm_visualization_using_opengl
-Using the basic concepts of 2D visualization of OpenGL tried somehow to represent the algorithm with the graphics for better understanding.
+Using the basic concepts of 2D visualization of OpenGL tried somehow to represent the algorithm with the graphics in c++ for better understanding.
 Project is done under the guidance of the professors as a part of the academic miniprojects.

 The provided code is the representation of the algorithm in 2D.